 The former Curtiss-Wright factory was purchased for $150,000 on June 16, 1995, and most of the complex (747 and 777 Northland Avenue) was sold for $650,000 on February 25, 2005.
 10 In March 2006, Cornerstone Development rehabilitated a portion of the Curtiss-Wright complex (60 Girder Street) for Sodexho’s hospital laundry operations (rebranded as Sodexo in January 2008) at the cost of $22 million.

 The portions of the Curtiss-Wright factory that remained abandoned were purchased by the Buffalo Urban Development Corporation (BUDC) for $50,000 in June 2005.
 1

 Buffalo Billion was proposed by Governor Andrew Cuomo in 2012 12 to create thousands of jobs and spur billions of new investment and economic activity in the Buffalo region.
 11 The $1 billion project included the reuse or reclamation of abandoned or underused industrial sites along the Northland corridor.

 In September 2014, the state packaged together $6.7 million in financing to redevelop the Northland corridor into a 50-acre advanced manufacturing park.
 10 The land would be acquired by BUDC.
 In January 2015, BUDC acquired 35.6 acres of land and 700,000 square feet of vacant or underused industrial space for $4.4 million.

-BUDC determined that only a portion of the former Curtiss-Wright factory (741 Northland) was salvageable for reuse, with select demolition of some collapsed area.
+BUDC determined that only a portion of the former Curtiss-Wright factory (741 Northland) was salvageable for reuse, with select demolition of some of the collapsed areas.
 9 Other portions of the plant were in an extreme state of disrepair, built upon a stone foundation with load-bearing brick walls that had partially collapsed, and it was determined to demolish the remainder of the complex.